lachlanwgordon/SQLiteAppTools/README.md

 # Getting Started

-1. Add SQLiteBrowser to your .NetStandard library from Nuget
+1. Add SQLiteAppTools to your .NetStandard library from Nuget

 2. In your App.xaml.cs set `MainPage = new BrowserPage(YourSQLiteConnection);`(and comment out where you were setting MainPage).
 Make sure you have initialized your SQLiteConnection with the correct path and have called CreateTable<>() for all your types.